Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Introduction

 \section{Introduction}

 The rise of Vision-Language Models (VLMs) such as CLIP \cite{radford2021learning}, Flamingo \cite{alayrac2022flamingo}, and InternVL2 \cite{chen2024internvl} has led to significant progress in understanding and processing multimodal content.
 These models are increasingly applied to downstream tasks, including meme classification and online content moderation.
 At the same time, visual harmful content has surged across platforms like X and Instagram, where images and videos constitute between 30\% of shared content on text-centric platforms and nearly 100\% on image-first platforms \cite{peng2023agenda, yang2023visual, pfeffer2023just}.
 This shift underscores the growing need for scalable, robust methods that can effectively address the complexities of multimodal hate speech detection in contemporary social media environments \cite{gonzalez2023populist, heley2022missing, solea2023mainstreaming}.
-Moreover, recent studies find that VLMs are more susceptible to harmful content than their unimodal counterparts, with image-text combinations inducing unsafe behaviors even under benign conditions \cite{hee2025demystifying}.
+Moreover, recent studies find that VLMs are more susceptible to harmful content than their unimodal counterparts, with image–text combinations inducing unsafe behaviors even under benign conditions \cite{hee2025demystifying}.

+A central concern in computational social science is the quality of data used to study online harm.
+High-quality data depends on high-quality annotation, yet annotation cannot be carried out arbitrarily: inconsistent or weak supervision introduces artifacts, reinforces cultural biases, and destabilizes moderation systems \cite{lee2024exploring, masud2024hate}.
+This creates a methodological gap, particularly acute for multimodal content, between the complexity of online harm and the limited supervision that existing datasets can reliably provide.

 While prior work has addressed aspects of hate meme detection, many existing approaches focus on fine-tuning pre-trained models without exploring how prompting might be used to enrich supervision or guide classification \cite{lippe2020multimodal, hermida2023detecting}.
-Although prompt engineering has shown promise in unimodal tasks as a lightweight method to influence model behavior \cite{furniturewala2024thinking}, its utility in the multimodal setting, particularly for enhancing training labels or shaping classification decisions in VLMs, remains underexplored.
-These research gaps motivate our core research question: \textbf{Is improving prompting or refining the underlying data more effective than a standard baseline in multimodal hateful content classification?}
+Although prompt engineering has shown promise in unimodal tasks as a lightweight method for influencing model behavior \cite{furniturewala2024thinking}, its utility in multimodal settings, especially for generating higher-quality labels or shaping classification decisions in VLMs, remains underexplored.
+These research gaps motivate our core research question: \textbf{\textit{Is improving prompting or refining the underlying data more effective than a standard baseline in multimodal hateful content classification?}}